sassoftware/esp-studio-examples/Advanced/geofence/README.md

 Explore the settings for the GeofenceMatches window:
 1. Select the GeofenceMatches window.
 2. In the right pane, expand **Filter**.
-3. Observe that the filter type is set to Lua and the `geoid` field is selected for use in the Lua code.
+3. Observe that the filter type is set to Python and the `geoid` field is selected for use in the Python code.
 Recall that `geoid` was specified in the output schema of the Geofence window.
-4. Observe the following Lua code, which filters out matches with null values:
+4. Observe the following Python code, which filters out matches with null values:

  ```
-function filter(data)
-    return data.geoid ~= nil
-end
+    def filter(event,context):
+    return "geoid" in event and event["geoid"] is not None
  ```
 5. Expand **Subscriber Connectors**.
 Observe that there is a subscriber connector that writes output to a file called `result.out`. <br/>Later in these steps you observe how connector orchestration affects the order in which connectors are executed.